Since graduating from university, Paul has worked as a librarian, bookseller, and freelance writer. Born in the UK, he

 Opponents of wind power, however, highlight the unsightliness of the wind farms as a major drawback, plus the inflexibility of wind turbines when compared to traditional power plants in terms of supplying the fluctuating power levels needed by the modern world.

 There are over 80 countries in the world at the moment that are using wind power commercially to supply their electrical grids; these include Denmark, Spain, Portugal, the USA, China, and Germany.
 (In Denmark, over a fifth of all their energy needs are supplied by wind power, which is the largest proportion of any country).

-In my wind energy pros and cons list, I give the main advantages and disadvantages of harnessing the wind as a source of power and the arguments used by those for and against.
+In my wind energy pros and cons list, I give the main advantages and disadvantages of harnessing the wind as a source of power and the arguments used by those for and against it.